-Aareal Bank Group's vision for its employees is that they should think and act in an entrepreneurial manner, take responsibility and develop pioneering solutions.
+Aareal Bank Group's vision is to have employees who think and act in an entrepreneurial manner, take responsibility and develop pioneering solutions.
 They are decisive for the Group's economic performance and competitiveness.

 This is all the more true since our business is based on complex client relationships, which vary widely and are often based on trust that has been built up over many years.
 At the same time, we need to adapt even more to market changes and client requirements.
 We are doing this by designing digital transformation processes at the levels of our products, clients and employees.
 This entails greater use of flexible, responsive solutions.